Chart Color Schemes

 Infrastructure

-Hindmarsh - Brompton has emerging levels of nearby infrastructure activity, ranking in the 21stth percentile nationally
+Hindmarsh - Brompton has limited levels of nearby infrastructure activity, ranking in the 11thth percentile nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 19 projects that could affect this region.
-Notable ones include Bowden Final Development Parcels, Sentinel Build-to-Rent Project (Bowden), Cadence Bowden, and Muse.
-The following list details those likely to be most relevant.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified 19 projects likely impacting the area.
+Key projects include Bowden Final Development Parcels, Sentinel Build-to-Rent Project (Bowden), Cadence Bowden, and Muse.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.